Neelith/Hermes/README.md

 ---

-*Deliver your API responses with divine consistency.* ⚡
+*Structure your API with divine consistency.* ⚡